Best Student Bank Accounts

 The first thing you need to do is thoroughly research what’s on offer.

 The fact you’re reading this article is a very good start.
-You have plenty of options to choose from, so take your time in finding the one that’s right for you.
+You have plenty of options to choose from, so take your time to find the one that’s right for you.

 Start by setting out a budget for your student needs.
 Account for how much you’ll need to pay in tuition, accommodation, food, mobile phone, entertainment, and nights out.
 Balance this against the amount you’ll receive from student loans, grants, savings, parents, and employment.

 In addition to the overdraft, look at the other incentives too.
 Do you tend to use your debit card a lot?
 If so, a bank with a high cashback percentage could be a tempting prospect.
-Similarly, if you know you’ll be travelling by train a lot, a railcard is essential, and some accounts come with a 4-year one.
+Alternatively, if you know you’ll regularly be travelling by train, a free Railcard could be more beneficial.

 It is, of course, impossible to know exactly what your circumstances at university will be like until you get there, but proper planning can save you a lot of time, hassle, and money in the long run.